How to be a Good Citizen

 The kings in the Old Testament were regarded as anointed by God.
 Yet many of them sinned and were unfaithful to the Lord.
 The psalmist writes, ‘But you have rejected, you have spurned, you have been very angry with your anointed one.
 You have renounced the covenant with your servant and have defiled his crown in the dust’ (vv.38–39).

-Lord, we pray for our government and all the other leaders of our nation.
+Lord, I pray for our government and all the other leaders of our nation.
 May they never be covered with shame.
 May they govern well and wisely.

 We live in the period between the first and second comings of Jesus.
 When Jesus returns he will rule and reign forever.
 There will be no need for human government.
 In the meantime, however, we do need human government.
 The authority of governments is properly seen, in St Peter’s phrase, as a ‘human authority’ (1 Peter 2:13).